 Amateur gamers, whether they aspire to play professionally or not, do not reap the monetary nor tangible rewards of this massive market, though they often commit large portions of their time playing.
 They may be motivated by their passion for the game or by the allure of turning pro, but they will find it difficult to justify spending the time required: There is no lucrative reward or feeling of progression.

-On the other side of the spectrum, pro gamers find it hard to justify taking the time to play anyone who’s not on their skill level – unless there is a monetary incentive for them to do so.
+On the other side of the spectrum, pro gamers find it hard to justify taking the time to play anyone who’s not on their skill level – unless there is a worthy incentive for them to do so.

-Combining the hugely popular online gaming scene with head-to-head ladders for prize money enables a new market segment to form.
+Combining the hugely popular online gaming scene with head-to-head ladders for rewards enables a new market segment to form.
 The Battleriff platform bridges the gap between amateur and pro players, allowing gamers of all skill levels to monetise on their passion.
 Battleriff has a great ”first mover” advantage in this area.